planeworld/pwng-server/README.md

 Based on my positive experiences from [BattleSub](https://github.com/bfeldpw/battlesub) with [Magnum](https://github.com/mosra/magnum) and [EnTT](https://github.com/skypjack/entt) and decades of lessons learned concerning Planeworld, I decided to restart my passion project by consequently using a client server mechanic, and utilising EnTT and Magnum Graphics, as well as some others (credits will follow).
 While the server component doesn't rely on a graphical interface, check out Magnum Graphics used by the desktop client, too.

+## Behind the scenes

+## EnTT

+At the server side, EnTT is used for two main purposes at the moment:
+1. Each object, e.g. a star, is an entity with several components.
+This might be metadata such as temperature and stellar class or kinematics/kinetics information like position, velocity, acceleration.
+Objects with the latter pass the integrator system, which integrates all acceleration and subsequently velocities to their final position.
+2. Each connection to a client is an entity, too.
+This allows for component-based subscriptions.
+For each type of subscription there will be an accordant component.
+If a client requests a certain subscription, the representing entity will simply get the relevant subscription component attached.
+This way, all subscriptions can be handled by iterating over the component views.

 ## Client-Server Communication Protocol

 The communication protocol will be specified in the wiki: [Application Protocol Draft](https://github.com/planeworld/pwng-server/wiki)